bajamircea/bajamircea.github.io/_posts/2018-03-01-project-file-layout.markdown

 ## Headers inclusion

-A .cpp file first includes it's .h file (if any).
+A .cpp file first includes its .h file (if any).

 After this headers are grouped: